 Nearly $1 billion added to Raytheon’s contract to build a new, larger SM-3 interceptor cooperatively with Japan’s Mitsubishi Heavy Industries is expected to carry the program through to its initial flight test in preparation for deployment in 2018.
 The funding will support a one-year restructuring of the program.
 Earlier, officials planned to begin intercept tests in fiscal 2014; that milestone has now slipped into calendar year 2016, according to government auditors.
 Despite technical ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "MDA Still Sees 2018 Deployment In Restructured SM-3 IIA Plan".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "MDA Still Sees 2018 Deployment In Restructured SM-3 IIA Plan".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.